freenas/freenas-docs/userguide/sharing.rst

 on the network, security requirements, and expectations for network transfer speeds.

-%brand% provides a :ref:`Wizard` for creating shares.
-The :ref:`Wizard` automatically creates the correct type of dataset and permissions for the type of share, sets the default permissions for the share type, and starts the service needed by the share.
-It is recommended to use the Wizard to create shares, fine-tune the share settings using the instructions in the rest of this chapter if needed, then fine-tune the default permissions from the client operating system to meet the requirements of the network.

 .. note:: Shares are created to provide and control access to an area of storage.
 Before creating shares, it is recommended to make a list of the users that need access to storage data, which operating